OctopusDeploy/docs/docs/getting-started.md

 ## Spaces

-If you're a large organization with lots of teams working in Octopus, you can use the [Spaces](/docs/administration/spaces/index.md) feature to limit your teams to only seeing the projects they're working on.
+If you're a large organization with lots of teams working in Octopus, from **2019.1** you can use the [Spaces](/docs/administration/spaces/index.md) feature to limit your teams to only seeing the projects they're working on.

 ## The Delivery Pipeline